The flavors in this New Orleans White BBQ Shrimp just captivated me. Absolutely delicious! Good for an appetizer, lunch or even dinner.

 Instructions

-• Gather ingredients before starting recipe.
+• Gather ingredients before starting the recipe.

-• Strain the sauce, pushing the solids through a fine sieve, then transfer the sauce to wide sauce pan that will fit all the shrimp.
+• Strain the sauce, pushing the solids through a fine sieve, then transfer the sauce to a wide sauce pan that will fit all the shrimp.

 Serving